 The area defined as Precinct 1 sits at the Eastern-most end of Shoal Bay Holiday Park.
-This precinct is bounded by a fence to the Western end, separating the holiday park from an external car park which sits on Crown Land but is not directly connected to the holiday park.
+This precinct is bounded by a fence to the Western end, separating the holiday park from an external car park which sits on Crown Land.
 The precinct features a mixture of holiday van sites and powered tourist van sites, with a storage shed located at the rear of the precinct.
-This site also features the future reconfigured exit of the holiday park, which will be developed in the rear corner of the property.
+This site also features the reconfigured exit of the holiday park.

-- 23 holiday van sites (short-term sites)
+- 23 holiday van sites (short-term sites under occupancy agreement for exclusive use for 150-180 days per year)

 - 57 powered tourist van sites (short-term sites)

 - Storage shed

+- Exi

+- Garbage and recycling compound

-- Back gate
+- Dump point